Formerly Known As Policy Number: 22.11

 Healthy Living offerings or Stanford Continuing Studies Program (CSP) courses are not subject to supervisor approval unless release time is required.

-On or after April 30, 2015, employee must submit an application for each term (quarter or semester) no earlier than 90 days prior to the start of classes and no later than 30 days after the start of classes.
-If a supervisor's signature is required for release time/time off with pay, employee must complete the Supervisor Approval Form.
-The Supervisor Approval Form can be found and printed from the Stanford My Learning Center website and must be sent to the Stanford STRP office with the employee and supervisor signature within five business days of application submission.
+The employee must submit an application for each term (quarter or semester) no earlier than 90 days prior to the start of classes and no later than 30 days after the start of classes.
+If a supervisor's signature is required for release time/time off with pay, the employee must complete the Supervisor Approval Form.
+The Supervisor Approval Form can be found and printed from the Stanford My Learning Center website and must be sent to the Stanford STRP office with the employee and supervisor's signature within five business days of application submission.
 Failure to submit the Supervisor Approval Form will result in a denial of the application.

 Payment of Tuition and Covered Fees